 Some statistics for consideration by gender from 2017 and 2018 are as follows:1,7

-- In 2017 about 9.4% of men and 5.2% of women aged 12 and older had a substance use disorder.
+- In 2017, about 9.4% of men and 5.2% of women aged 12 and older had a substance use disorder

-- In 2018 about 22% of males and 17% of females had used illegal drugs or misused prescriptions.
+- In 2018, about 22% of males and 17% of females had used illegal drugs or misused prescriptions

-- Men may be more likely to abuse illicit drugs than women, but women may be just as prone to addiction as men when they do abuse them.
+- Men may be more likely to abuse illicit drugs than women, but women may be just as prone to addiction as men when they do abuse them

 Addiction & Co-Occurring Disorders

-In other cases, the opposite is true.
-In either case, it is important to note that the presence of two or more disorders serves to negatively reinforce symptoms from one disorder to the next—making it harder to work through the recovery process even while in treatment.
+Co-occurring disorders are defined as mental health disorders that occur concurrently with substance use disorders.
+It is important to note that the presence of two or more disorders serves to negatively reinforce symptoms from one disorder to the next, making it harder to work through the recovery process even while in treatment.
 Accordingly, both must be addressed concurrently to optimize the likelihood of successful recovery.

 General numbers considering those with a substance use disorder who also have a diagnosable mental health disorder vary from 20% to 55% depending on the research reviewed.
 Given that this number is not very precise, it helps to take a look at some of the more specific numbers by condition.